cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

-Please note that in the CYF course, the recommended way to inform the reviewer of your changes is to do both of the following:
+Please note that in CYF courses, the recommended way to inform the reviewer of your changes is to do both of the following:
   - Reply to their feedback.
     - In the responses, clarify how each piece of feedback was addressed to demonstrate that you've carefully reviewed the suggestions.
     - Your response may trigger a notification (depending on the reviewer's settings), helping ensure they’re aware of the updates you’ve made.